• TDD vs BDD: Concepts, Differences, and Practical Use

 More predictable development outcomes

-Continuous testing during development reduces uncertainty, making it easier for teams to assess progress and code stability from an engineering perspective.
+Continuous testing in development reduces uncertainty, and this will be easier because teams can assess progress and code stability from an engineering perspective.

 How the TDD Workflow Works